min2ha/ukwa-site/content/target/26218/index.en.md

   "subject": "UK General Election 2015"
 }

-# Crafts Council: An Education Manifesto for Craft and Making

 The Crafts Council's goal is to make the UK the best place to make, see, collect and learn about contemporary craft.